-Post tender negotiation (PTN) is defined by the Office of Government Commerce as:
+Post tender negotiation (PTN) was defined by the Office of Government Commerce as:

 "Negotiation after receipt of formal bids or tenders and before the letting of contract(s) with those companies submitting tender(s) offering the best value for money with a view to obtaining an improvement in content in circumstances which do not put the other tenderers at a disadvantage, distort competition or affect adversely trust in the competitive tendering process."